UBC-NLP/nadi/README.md

 ## Offical website
 #### Access the offical website via [this](https://sites.google.com/view/nadi-shared-task) link.

+## Download the data
+To download the data you need to fill the registration form. [link](https://docs.google.com/forms/d/e/1FAIpQLSdsbQI5YCOknBGkPalogdhuh4A-bajSLGO6MZivXMQAkqMjIQ/viewform?usp=sf_link)

 ## Sub-tasks
 - **Subtask 1** Country-level dialect identification: A total of 21,000 tweets, covering all 21 Arab countries.
 This is a new dataset created for this shared task.
 [CODALAB link](https://competitions.codalab.org/competitions/24001?secret_key=66d8a9d9-3ac9-4ef2-bb74-6b8f3e287468)